 I am sure if the partners could be here to write their answer it would look something like, “We, as multinational corporations, care deeply about the safety and wellbeing of the citizens of the United States.
 In an effort to show this care, as we know how bad drugs are for people, we are giving money to an organization to spread propaganda about illegal drugs in America.”
 It’s obvious why the drug companies are giving money to the PDFA – they wanted to buy the organization into their control – any time money is given from one party to another, something is bought by that party.
 After browsing through the PDFA’s website, where I found their corpoey are brushed under the rug (or at least out shadowed) by the Big Bad Illegal Drug Problem.
 The Frequently Asked Question section featured fifty-three questions, ten dealing with marijuana, seven dealing with ecstasy, three with ketamine, two with cocaine, and only one dealing with manufactured drugs, in this case OxyContin.
 OxyContin is commonly called synthetic heroin and is recreationally abused throughout America; while it is meant to be eaten as a pill, it can be snorted or injected.
 And instead of giving a three paragraph answer like they did when listing marijuana’s negative effects, they simply mention that the effects of OxyContin are similar to that of other opiates and therefore the problems are usually the same as well.

 So I have a hard time believing that fifteen drug companies, out of the kindness of their hearts, have decided to pledge lots of money so their business can be taken out by a seventeen-year-old non-profit organization.
 I have a much easier time believing drug companies use the PSFA to spread propaganda about “street drugs,” more recently marijuana.
 Apparently everyone agreed that the effects of marijuana were more important to stop than the effects of any other drug, or all drugs put together for that matter.
 Interestingly enough, PDFA does not list any positive aspects to any illegal street drugs, so I am forced to break it down for everyone.
-Use of cannabis may cause: mood lift, relaxation, pain relief, a greater appreciation of art, increased philosophical thinking, increased appetite, decrease in speed, tiredness, facial tension, reddened eyes, dry mouth, increased heart rate, dizziness, dependence, and/or memory problems.
+Use of cannabis, such as this hells angel og, may cause: mood lift, relaxation, pain relief, a greater appreciation of art, increased philosophical thinking and increased appetite.
 Based on the positive aspects of marijuana, one might ascertain that those with the most to gain in the elimination of cannabis would be those who compete against it.
 And, as it happens, McNeil Consumer Healthcare, Bristol-Meyers Squibb, Wyeth Consumer Healthcare, and Bayer all contribute between $25,000 and $49,999 each year to the PDFA; each is the manufacturer of Tylenol, Excedrin, Advil, and Aspirin, respectively.
 So what is the recent increase in advertisements or, as they would call them, public service announcements, due to?

 According to the PDFA, there was a dramatic decline of marijuana use among teens in the 1980s followed by a slightly less dramatic incline in the 1990s.
 This isn’t a difficult statistic to believe if one believes that the PDFA effects drug usage, which they love to claim as often as possible.
 They claim that there has been a 71% increase in adolescent use of MDMA since 1999, which is outrageous in compared to the 12% increase in marijuana usage over the previous six years.
 The PFDA would have us believe that, by telling kids to not smoke weed, they stopped smoking weed; unfortunately, their ad campaigns for ecstasy were short-lived not because of the effectiveness of the advertisements, but because ecstasy died as a drug in the late 1990s, just before it blew up again in the millennium, which is where they get an outrageous figure like 71% from.
 Instead of mentioning how the rave scene dropped off and the amount of X available went down (perhaps one caused the other – I don’t know), they just make it look like nothing happened and now all-of-a-sudden there’s a problem.
 This is their game – The Propaganda Game – the one I play now to get you to agree with me instead of them.
 These days, weed is carefully managed to ensure the substance isn’t abused.
 There are all sorts of variations including, sour patch kids strain or platinum bubba kush which all vary in strength.
 Should we still be worried about the drug now it’s under some-what control?
 Who knows.
 At least that horrible stuff, ecstasy has died down a little.